 Strip the rhetoric and the proposal is concrete enough.

 A mature civilisation has access to compute sufficient to run high-fidelity simulations of conscious experience.
-For each human, a dedicated superintelligence is spun up, charged with a single objective: optimise the simulated environment that person inhabits, dynamically and continuously, against their Coherent Extrapolated Volition - what they would want if they were wiser, better informed, and more reflectively coherent than they actually are.
+For each human, a dedicated superintelligence is spun up, charged with a single objective: optimise the simulated environment that person inhabits, dynamically and continuously, against their Coherent Extrapolated Volition (CEV) - what they would want if they were wiser, better informed, and more reflectively coherent than they actually are.

 The result is one universe per person.
 Inside each, other agents may appear, but they are NPC-like or are themselves projections rendered by the resident AI to satisfy the user’s needs.
 The user is the only ground-truth conscious being in their universe.
 The universes do not need to be mutually consistent.
 They do not even need to share physics.
 Conflict between people’s preferences disappears because there is no longer a shared substrate for those preferences to compete over.